-Is it mandatory to complete the classroom and family travel surveys?
+Is it mandatory to complete the student and family travel surveys?

-Communities are required to administer the Classroom Travel Survey on a bi-annual basis (baseline and follow-up) for each participating school during the funding period.
+Communities are required to administer the Student Travel Survey on a bi-annual basis (baseline and follow-up) for each participating school during the funding period.

 Will GCC provide data collection tools and central repository to communities?

 Yes – GCC will provide data collection tools and a central database for recipient communities.

 Does the evaluation plan apply for all schools or just the School Travel Plan schools identified?